Thursday, August 19, 2010

 But I'm not in Alaska.
 I'm in Alabama - in a county with no bars.
 Nobody here knows who Ted Stevens is which means nobody wants to hear my Uncle Ted story.
 Instead, I am drinking a strong coffee and watching my tape of the 1996 debate between Ted Stevens and Theresa Obermeyer.

-couldn't find any of the debate posted online.
+I was surprised to find that I couldn't find any of the debate posted online.
 So, in honor of Ted, I'm posting one of my favorite moments.
 Sorry about the quality.
 It's an old VHS tape and I'm just recording it off the TV with my digital camera.